A bathroom addition pairing geometric lines and rustic brick.

 What do you love about what you do?
 Assuming you love what you do.

 Well, I enjoy design, pretty interiors and seeing the creative ways people use the same (or similar) materials.
 I also love building relationships via our partnerships and making things happen with artist and designers that create cool, one of a kind spaces that inspire others.
 I also love that I work for a company that celebrates craftsmanship and design, and everyone on our team comes from a completely different background.

 With a baby on the way, we wanted a functional space where friends and family could come and not feel like they were in our space since we now did not have a guest bedroom.
 When we bought our home, the space was just an unfinished room above the garage – meaning it had no ac, plumbing or electricity, but it did have walls!
 So it was always part of the plan, but it’s what kicked our behinds into gear.
 We had planned for it to be done pre baby, but as everyone knows renovations always take WAY longer than expected.
 We just finished the bathroom last week and plan to add a kitchen in phase two.

 So far we’ve added HVAC, plumbing, electricity, a skylight, and a wall!

 What inspired your design?

-The overall bathroom actually looks completely different than what I had originally envisioned.
+The overall bathroom actually looks completely different from what I had originally envisioned.
 Because I am very indecisive, I made a last minute decision to tile the shower and go black.
-I usually like everything in my life au natural materials and neutral warm tones, but I thought I’d try to change it up a bit.
-So we went with the modern black and white dandy pattern and noir glazed terra-cotta.
+I usually like everything in my life to be natural materials and neutral warm tones, but I thought I’d try to change it up a bit.
+So we went with the modern black and white dandy pattern and noir glazed terracotta.
 I think I might have had the Daniels’ fireplace in the back of my mind.